zk-phi/preact-web-components/Readme.md

 You may usually want to integrate `value` prop of input elements with `form`s.

+If you don't want your component to be associated with any forms, just omit this parameter.

 ### `attributes`

 Specify attribute parsers to read initial prop values from DOM attributes.